model-bakers/model_bakery/docs/source/how_bakery_behaves.rst

 .. code-block:: python

-    movie = mommy.make(Movie, title='Old Boys', _from_manager='availables')  # This will use the Movie.availables model manager
+    movie = baker.make(Movie, title='Old Boys', _from_manager='availables')  # This will use the Movie.availables model manager

 Save method custom parameters
 -----------------------------

-If you have overwritten the `save` method for a model, you can pass custom parameters to it using model mommy.
+If you have overwritten the `save` method for a model, you can pass custom parameters to it using model_baker.
 Example:

 .. code-block:: python